rladies/rladiesguide/content/organization/events/online/index.en.md

 -   Admit your co-organisers (if they are still in the waiting room) and make them co-host so that they can manage bad actors with you if necessary. **Being several to run an online meeting makes things easier (e.g. one organizer can keep an eye on the chat).**

+-   Make organizers easy to recognize.
+Introduce yourselves at the beginning, add "Organizer - " to your name.
+This is important for participants for different requests for help and for being able to report incidents related to the code of conduct.

 -   Do the same for your presenter so that they can share their screen even if regular participants cannot.